31 Jul Great Management Starts With Self-Management

 What Is Successful Self-Management?

-It’s about ensuring the processes and disciplines you adopt in your work support you.
+Getting self-management right is all about ensuring the processes and disciplines you adopt in your work support you.
 And it’s about what you choose to do or don’t do for your wellbeing.
 This doesn’t mean you have to transform your office into a wellness centre.
-But there are small efforts you can make across the board to better support you – making you a better manager.
+But there are small efforts you can make across the board in self-management to better support you – making you a better manager.

 How?
 Because you set the tone and lead by example so make sure they are great ones.